 Everyone will be able to enjoy the full length of the Sutton to Malahide Pedestrian and Cycle Scheme.
 It will be designed so that people of all ages and mobility levels can travel safely on foot, by scooter, by wheelchair and bike, and will offer a route separated from on road vehicles for the majority of the route for increased safety and comfort.

 The route will form a key part of the NTA’s Greater Dublin Area Cycle Network and will link into existing walking and cycling facilities at the Baldoyle to Portmarnock Greenway and onwards to the Sutton to Sandycove Scheme and the Clontarf-City Centre Cycle Routes.
-Fingal County Council is also progressing the Broadmeadow Way across Malahide Estuary and the Fingal Coastal Way will pick up from Donabate to Rush, Skerries and Balbriggan.What stage is the project at?
+Fingal County Council is also progressing the Broadmeadow Way across Malahide Estuary and the Fingal Coastal Way will pick up from Donabate to Rush, Skerries and Balbriggan

+What stage is the project at?

 The Scheme is now entering Phase 4: Planning & CPO Stage.
 An Environmental Impact Assessment is being prepared and a planning submission is expected to be made to An Coimisiún Pleanála in 2026.